 It’s important first of all to understand what is meant by “flavor”.
 It combines aroma (sensed by the nose) and taste (sensed by the mouth), making up a multisensory experience.

 1. Start in the middle

-Here you’ll find broadly grouped flavours.
+Here you’ll find broadly grouped flavors.
 You might not be able to describe what you taste yet, but you should be able to determine whether it’s fruity, earthy, or nutty, for example.
 There’s also a category for “other,” which includes some of the more unpleasant tastes that come with defects in coffee beans.

 2. Work outwards

 As you work outwards from the flavor wheel, you see that the flavors on each ring become more specific.
 Again, you might not be able to identify exactly what you taste, but it comes down to comparison.
 Take a sip of your coffee and evaluate the choices.
 If you taste the fruit, is it more like berries or more like citrus?

 You can also choose to stop at any level.
 Describing something simply as nutty is still a helpful label to have.
 As you get more experienced, you’ll be able to get more specific with your tasting notes.

 There’s a reason that the flavor wheel looks the way it does, and it’s not just about aesthetics.
 First is the colors.
 Our sense of taste and smell is strongly connected to what we see, so grouping by color can help us to link the flavor to where it belongs on the flavor wheel (1).

 You’ll also notice that adjacent cells on the chart are separated by a small gap, a large gap, or no gap at all.
 This is a visual indicator of how close these tastes are.